A Game of Thrones-Chapter 31

 As they travel, Tyrion makes sure to remember the names of all his captors so that he can properly pay them back: “A Lannister always pays his debt.”
 He has a particular enmity towards the singer Marillion, whom he blames for the whole mess, and who is currently looking for words that rhyme with “imp” for a song about this adventure.

 Catelyn, Ser Rodrik, and several others are discussing their situation and the pursuit by the Lannisters when Tyrion breaks in with the comment that there is small chance that the pursuit will catch them.
 Kurleket snaps that Catelyn did not ask his views, but Catelyn allows him to speak.
-Tyrion tells them that if there is a pursuit it will be heading up the Neck, not towards the Eyrie.
+Tyrion explains any pursuit will be heading up the Neck, not towards the Eyrie.
 He states that they will find no help until they reach the Vale, and that at their current pace they will only lose more mounts, which burdens the others more.
 The pace could also very likely cause Tyrion’s death, which Catelyn obviously does not desire.
 Catelyn replies that Starks are not murderers, and Tyrion states he is also no murderer.
 He follows up by telling her that he is not stupid, and would not arm a common footpad with his own blade.

-The cry of a lookout interrupts them, alerting them to incoming riders, and Catelyn responds immediately by arranging the defense.
+The cry of a lookout interrupts them, alerting them to incoming riders, and Catelyn immediately arranges the defense.
 Tyrion screams to Catelyn to arm him and his serving men, because she will need every man.
 Both he and Catelyn know that the mountain clans—who are perfectly happy to slaughter each other—will slaughter Lannister and Stark alike.
-Lharys slides down the ridge with the news that there are around 25 men: Milk Snakes or Moon Brothers; the clans know that they are here.
+Lharys slides down the ridge with the news that there are around 25 men: Milk Snakes or Moon Brothers.
 Ser Willis Wode asks Marillion for help with his breastplate, but the singer freezes with fear.
 Instead, Morrec springs to his assistance.

 Tyrion pleads again with Catelyn, insisting that she cannot afford to waste men guarding them.
 At her request, he gives his word that he will put down the weapons when the fight is finished, and she orders them armed.
 Morrec arms himself with a bow, being better with it than a sword, and Bronn offers Tyrion a double-bladed axe.
 When Tyrion comments on his inexperience with an axe, Bronn tells him to pretend he is splitting logs.

 Tyrion joins Marillion in his hiding place.
 Marillion whines that he is a singer and wants no part of the fight, but Tyrion forces his way in.
 The clansmen boil into sight, armed with a wide variety of weapons and led by a towering man in a shadowskin cloak armed with a greatsword.
 The knights and sellswords meet the charge.
-As the others shout “Winterfell” and “Harrenhal,” Tyrion has an urge to stand up and shout "Casterly Rock", but the instant of insanity passes.
+As the others shout “Winterfell” and “Harrenhal”, Tyrion has to repress an urge to stand up and shout "Casterly Rock”.
 From his hiding spot, Tyrion sees Bronn charge through the clansmen, cutting through foes right and left, while Ser Rodrik hammers the leader.
 Marillion shrieks when a rider leaps over them.
 When the rider turns, Tyrion charges and cuts the horse’s neck so that the rider and his horse fall together on top of Marillion.
 Tyrion then buries his axe in the man’s neck and uses this opportunity to crush Marillion’s fingers with a boot.

 As Bronn helps himself to Jyck’s boots, he asks if this is Tyrion's first fight, which Tyrion confirms.
 Bronn then tells him that he needs a woman now; nothing like a woman after a man’s been bloodied.
 Glancing over to Lady Catelyn, who is dressing Ser Rodrik’s wound, Tyrion quips that he is willing if she is.